balajirags/bookings_cancellation_prediction_service/README.md

 ## AWS Cloud Deployment ##

 The app was deployed on AWS EKS cluster and tested.
-You can find the video of testing here.
+You can find the video of testing here `./testing_aws_deployment.mov`.
 Due to cost reason, removed the cluster post testing.

 ## Service API ##